X-CASH Price Tops $0.0003 on Major Exchanges (XCASH)

 Cryptonight

 hashing algorithm.
-X-CASH’s total supply is 61,393,973,846 coins.
+X-CASH’s total supply is 61,431,144,380 coins.
+X-CASH’s official Twitter account is @XCashCrypto and its Facebook page is accessible here.
 The Reddit community for X-CASH is /r/xcash and the currency’s Github account can be viewed here.
 The official website for X-CASH is x-cash.org.
-X-CASH’s official Twitter account is @XCashCrypto and its Facebook page is accessible here.

 According to CryptoCompare, “X-CASH is a cryptocurrency made for global payments between banks, users and merchants.
 Thanks to an innovative sidechains solutions, institutions and corporations will be able to create their own blockchain network and share confidential information using Zero-Knowledge Proof technology. “

-It is usually not possible to buy alternative cryptocurrencies such as X-CASH directly using U.S. dollars.
-Investors seeking to trade X-CASH should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy X-CASH using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as X-CASH directly using U.S. dollars.
+Investors seeking to trade X-CASH should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase X-CASH using one of the exchanges listed above.

 Receive News & Updates for X-CASH Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for X-CASH and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.